pearcej/cppds/_sources/LinearBasic/PalindromeChecker.rst

     .. activecode:: palchecker
        :caption: A Palindrome Checker Using Deque

+       #Program that detects palindromes.

        from pythonds.basic.deque import Deque

        def palchecker(aString):
            chardeque = Deque()

            for ch in aString:
+	       #pushes each char in the string to the deque.
                chardeque.addRear(ch)

            stillEqual = True